lilydjwg/nvchecker/README.rst

 **nvchecker** (short for *new version checker*) is for checking if a new version of some software has been released.

 This is the 2.0 version branch that is still in development.
-Things may change with backward-compatibility.
+Things may change without backward-compatibility.

 .. image:: https://travis-ci.org/lilydjwg/nvchecker.svg
    :alt: Build Status